Monday, December 7, 2009

 More daring, though, is its claim to shed new light on a painter who must be the world's favorite, if the number of reproductions is a guide.
 The exhibition, open since Sept.
 5, sets out to show Van Gogh as a great draughtsman whose skills with line played a decisive role in the success of his painting.

-Van Gogh Museum in Amsterdam and the Kroller-Muller Museum in Otterlo have loaned so many works, you have to wonder whether they are left with blank walls.
+The Albertina, whose own collection is primarily of sketches, has amassed an array of 140 Van Gogh paintings and drawings from museums and private collectors in 16 countries.
+The Van Gogh Museum in Amsterdam and the Kroller-Muller Museum in Otterlo have loaned so many works, you have to wonder whether they are left with blank walls.
 The whole show is insured for an inconceivable 3 billion euros ($4.2 billion).

 There are cases where the drawing is on show but not the painting to go with it, or vice versa.
 Still, there are also canvases and drawings that were unfamiliar to me because they are in private collections or far-flung museums such as Detroit or Honolulu.
 Among those rarely on public view is ``Garden in Auvers,'' painted in the last weeks of the artist's life, an extravagantly dotted canvas with purple and red flowerbeds tilted at odd angles.